 Our collection of the best motivational books for self-improvement!

-Although you might struggle at first, you should make an effort to read a motivational book every morning or at whatever time works best for you.
+Although you might struggle initially, attempt to read a motivational book every morning or at whatever time works best for you.

-We have thought long and hard on developing a list of the best motivational books that:
+We have thought long and hard about developing a list of the best motivational books that:

 - change the way you think